AS / A Level - Psychology

 Where does it lead

 Psychology can help to prepare you for a wide range of Higher Education courses and careers.
 For example, Psychology is useful for all types of teaching, nursing and social work.
-Studying Psychology is relevant to any job that involves working directly with people (such as human resources, marketing, customer relations).
-Psychology can lead to a career as a research scientist, not to mention the obvious careers as clinical, educational, occupational, health and counseling psychologists.
+Psychology can lead to a career as a research scientist, not to mention the obvious careers as clinical, educational, occupational, health and counselling psychologists.